China's Real Estate Bubble

 The founder of the

-came to understand the potential of making small loans to women when studying
+understand the potential of making small loans to women when studying rural

-rural poverty in his native Bangladesh.
-His mutually owned Grameen ('Village')
+poverty in his native Bangladesh.
+His mutually owned Grameen ('Village') Bank,

-Bank, founded in the village of Jobra in 1983, has
+founded in the village of Jobra in 1983, has made

-made microloans to nearly seven and a half million borrowers, nearly all of
+microloans to nearly seven and a half million borrowers, nearly all of them

-them women who have no collateral.
-Virtually all the borrowers take out their
+women who have no collateral.
+Virtually all the borrowers take out their loans

-loans as members of a five-member group (koota),
+as members of a five-member group (koota), which

 repayments.
 Since its inception, Grameen Bank has made micro loans worth more